IBE160/SG-Oslo-Best/docs/epics.md

 - **Acceptance Criteria:**
     - Given I am logged in and have not yet created a profile,
     - When I navigate to the profile creation page,
-    - Then I see fields for personal details (name, DOB, gender, phone, address) and a large text area for CV content.
+    - Then I see fields for personal details and a large text area for CV content.
     - And the system indicates which fields are mandatory.
     - When I attempt to save with a mandatory field empty,
     - Then the system displays an error and prevents saving.